carlosmaniero/Hue/README.md

 ## Helm's architecture

+The Helm's architecture consists in three two important things:

+- A model that represents the application state
+- A updated that receives messages and update the model

-The application is created with a `model` and start `command` and a `updater`.
+A Helm application is created with a `model`, a start `command` and a `updater`.

-It will return a Loop is that execute concurrently the update calls and delegate `commands` to `command processor` to run the given `command` parallelly.
+It will return a Loop where the update calls are invoked concurrently and all IO operations (`commands`) are delegated to `command processor` that runs the given `command` parallelly.

-All `command` returns a `msg`.
-This `msg` will be passed as parameter to the given `updater`.
-The `updater` receives the current model (aka: application state) and a `msg` and return the new model to be used in next iterations.
+All `command` resultes in a `msg`.
+Each `msg` is passed as parameter to the `updater` that returns the new model and a command to be processed.

 ### The external world

 The central idea of Helm is to work with the external world with some configurations and allow developers to focuses in the business logical.

-To work with external world is needed some `adapters` (*ie*: The HTTP interface).
-This `adapters` always send a `msg` to the application with a context.
+To work with external world is always needed a `adapters` (*ie*: The HTTP interface).
+This `adapters` send a `msg` to the application with a context.

 A `context` is a important part of the external communication because most of results of an external call is based in a scope, not in the global `model`.